Nikolaj Ehlers: Personal life

 Ehlers was born on 14 February 1996, in Aalborg, Denmark to parents Heinz and Tina Ehlers.
 Although he was born in Denmark, Ehlers and his family moved around Europe while his father played professional ice hockey.
-By the time he was 18, Ehlers spoke five languages – Danish, English, French, Swiss and German.
+By the time he was 18, Ehlers spoke five languages – Danish, English, French, Swiss German and standard German.
 Ehlers attended kindergarten in Germany before his family spent five years in Denmark.
 After his playing career concluded, Heinz became a coach in the Swiss National League A and the entire family moved to Switzerland.
 While growing up in Switzerland, Ehlers played both ice hockey and football.
 He played on a provincial team in Switzerland before being forced to choose between the two sports.

 Ehlers grew up alongside his older brother Sebastian and younger sister Caroline.
 Sebastian also plays ice hockey and most recently played for the Odense Bulldogs in the AL-Bank Ligaen.
 Outside of his immediate family, Ehlers' uncles and cousin have also played professional ice hockey.
 His uncle Søren was selected by the New York Rangers in the 12th round of the 1986 NHL entry draft, although he never appeared in a game.
 His cousin Alexander True went undrafted into the NHL and plays for the Modo Hockey.
 Ehlers and True played against each other for the first time at the NHL level during the 2019–20 season.